rese1f/StableVideo/README.md

 ```

 ## Run and Play!
 Run the following command to start.
-We provide some [prompt template](prompt_template.md) to help you achieve better result.
 ```
 python app.py
 ```